naver/cfcs/README.md

 ## Description

-To be able to use it in a framework means to use the framework like a framework.

-React has a specific usage for React, and Vue has a Vue specific usage.
+Many users use JavaScript frameworks and create or use components available in the framework.

+However, if the component you want doesn't exist, you may have to find it externally or create it yourself.

+Have you ever wanted to use Vanilla components in React or React components in Vue?

+In order to support these JavaScript frameworks, the developers of JS libraries had to learn how to use each framework, and write and maintain code for each framework separately.

+**CFCs**(Cross Framework Components) were developed to solve these problems.
-With CFCs, one code can support multiple frameworks according to the framework's usage.
+With **CFCs**, **one code** can support multiple frameworks according to the framework's usage.

-## Who is it good for?
+## Who should use this library?

-Many users use frameworks.

-If it's a popular framework, it has a lot of components, but the newer the framework, the less components it has.

-There are many well-made vanilla modules out there, and many that are not supported by the framework.
-You will mostly choose to use vanilla components through the `mounted` lifecycle.
-However, this method will not be able to use all functions properly, and there will be components that are not suitable.

-We thought about frameworks.
-Trends change and there is a possibility that we can support other frameworks someday.

-1. **If I am a component provider, can I also create all framework components?**
+In today's web front-end development, JavaScript frameworks have become very important.

+The problem is that even though there are many great components, there are cases where JavaScript frameworks are not supported.
+Even newer JavaScript frameworks stand out even more.

+Typically, you can call these libraries using the `mounted` lifecycle supported by frameworks, but often you won't be able to use some of their features or even use them at all.

+For those who have had such experiences, we recommend using CFC.
+In particular, we recommend **CFCs** if you:

+1. **You want to develop a component to support various JavaScript frameworks.**
-2. **Is there a way to support existing components in the framework?**
+2. **You want to support an existing component to the JavaScript framework**
-3. **Can a feature be supported by multiple frameworks simultaneously?**

-Then, **`Cross Framework Components`** is recommended.

 ## Concepts
-Supporting multiple frameworks means that there is code for each framework, and the size can be doubled.
+Previously, if you wanted to support different JavaScript frameworks, you had to write code for each one separately.

+This meant that if you doubled the number of frameworks you wanted to support, the maintenance cost is also doubled.

-CFCs would like to introduce to you how to support multiple frameworks with one code through Compatible.
+With **CFCs**, you can use Compatible to support multiple frameworks with **just one code**.

 ![](./images/cfcs-compatible.png)

 ### CFCs Reactive

-CFCs Reactive can support multiple frameworks as a Reactive Component, a utility component that is state-based and does not create a UI.
+**CFCs Reactive** can support multiple frameworks as a Reactive Component, a utility component that is state-based and does not create a UI.

 ![](./images/cfcs-reactive.png)

-The Hooks component can provide us with a value for the state by changing the state designated as a Hook by certain conditions.

-The state used in Hooks is called **Reactive State**.
+**Reactive State** is a state that changes according to a specific condition.

+You can detect state changes and also create a UI that changes based on conditions.

 * [**See Reactive Documents**](https://github.com/naver/cfcs/blob/main/reactive.md)